eliyaoo32/reactive-synthesis-bfss/README.md

         Dependents.add(z)
     else:
         Dependencies.add(z)

+// the Dependents set is dependent on the set Dependencies
 ```

 ### Metrics
-- [x] Could spot construct the automaton of the benchmark?
+- [x] Can spot construct the automaton of the benchmark?
 If yes, how long it took?
 - [x] Did any dependent variable was found?
 If yes, which one.
 - [x] Which variables was checked?
 - [x] How long it took for each variable to check if it's dependent.
 - [x] Total duration of the process
 - [x] Was the process finished on time, or it had a timeout?
+In case of timeout, at what variable checking was stopped.